offendingcommit/valdris/Lore/Dual Economy.md

 - **Gold Sovereign**: A month's comfortable living, the price of a good horse
 - **Platinum Royal**: Rarely seen outside noble treasuries, worth a small farm

-This familiar system governs the necessities of life: food from [[Millbrook]]'s fertile fields, timber from the Greenvale forests, iron from mountain mines, and the countless everyday goods that keep civilization running.
+This familiar system governs the necessities of life: food from [Millbrook](Millbrook.md)'s fertile fields, timber from the Greenvale forests, iron from mountain mines, and the countless everyday goods that keep civilization running.
 Traditional guilds—the Blacksmiths, Weavers, Carpenters, and Merchants—still wield considerable influence in cities where [Architect](Architect.md) artifacts remain curiosities rather than commodities.

 ## The Architect Economy: Power Beyond Price